Material cost guide

 Why orangeburg worries buyers and owners

 The commercial pain is not just the pipe.
-It is uncertainty plus replacement bias.
+It is uncertainty plus the fact that the material itself often weakens repair-only logic.

 • Users worry because the material question can affect financing comfort, negotiation, and long-term ownership confidence.